Sheffield-Miami-Spring2023/IMS322CD/docs/JavaScript - Jumping Right In.md

 let myElement = document.getElementById("id-of-element");
 ```

 The `let` keyword indicates that you are defining a variable.
-The name of the variable, in this case `myElement`, can be whatever you want, though it should be short, descriptive, and follow the camelCase convention.
+The name of the variable, in this case `myElement`, can be whatever you want, though it should be short, descriptive, and follow camelCase convention.

 Now, the much shorter variable name can be used in place of the longer element reference, so: